Fields & Irrigation

 passions held deep within the hearts of our people.

-and our animals now enjoy the permanent pasture.
+root and our animals now enjoy the permanent pasture.

 The fescue grass on our second, southeast field is maturing nicely.